-If a person ('D') does an act in connection with the care or treatment1 of another person ('P'), and: (1) before doing the act, D takes reasonable steps to establish whether P lacks capacity2 in relation to the matter in question3; and (2) when doing the act, D reasonably believes that P lacks capacity in relation to the matter, and that it will be in P's best interests4 for the act to be done5, then in those circumstances D does not incur any liability in relation to the act that he would not have incurred if P: (a) had
+If a person ('D') does an act in connection with the care or treatment1 of another person ('P'), and: (1) before doing the act, D takes reasonable steps to establish whether P lacks capacity2 in relation to the matter in question3; and (2) when doing the act, D reasonably believes that P lacks capacity in relation to the matter, and that it will be in P's best interests4 for the act to be done5, then in those circumstances D does not incur any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL

 0330 161 1234